 Our number systems are now most generally described as sets.
 But here, they will be referred to as sets only if their set properties are being discussed.
-Else they will be called systems when their specific number notion is at the core of the discussion.
+This is because set theory brings more machinery and unfocused generality than necessary for an understanding of number systems.
+Rather, here our number notions will be called systems when their specific notion is at the core of the discussion.
+Each number notion exists in a system of relations and properties that uniquely characterize that notion.
+Such a system further engages our intuition regarding the number notion.

-Before mathematics became about sets, it was about the numbers.
+Historically, before mathematics became about sets, it was about the numbers.
 The study of numbers arose from the need to count, and, more generally, to measure, and more generally, to solve.
 Their measurement utility is intuitive.
-Their ability to solve became evident with creation of the number abstractions provided by classical algebra.
+Their ability to solve became evident with creation of the number abstractions provided by classical algebra, over 2.500 years ago.

 What are Numbers?

-Our main number systems exist as a hierarchy of infinite sets, each set’s elements corresponding to a specific number notion, each more general set containing the prior set as a proper subset: Natural (), Integer (), Rational (), Real (), Complex (), Quaternion (), Octonion ().
+Our main number systems exist as a hierarchy of sets of indeterminate (aka infinite) size.
+Each hierarchical set’s elements correspond to a specific number notion, each more general set containing the prior set as a proper subset: Natural (), Integer (), Rational (), Real (), Complex (), Quaternion (), Octonion ().
 The letter symbolic of the integers is from the German word for number, Zahlen.
 The letter symbolic of the quaternions is from the name of the mathematician who first shone light on their qualities and utility, William Rowan Hamilton.

 forms the heart of our number sets.
 The lower layer sets are countable subsets of .
 The higher layers are extensions of to higher dimensions.
 Classical mathematics is supported by the first extension of , to ; Gauss’ proof of the Fundamental Theorem of Classical Algebra ensures this.